E-mail addresses of Competition Secretaries are :-

 6. IMAGE OF THE YEAR

-The images awarded First place in OPEN and THEMED competitions will earn entry into the final competition to decide the individual Print and Projected Digital Image of the year.
-(All members will be allowed to choose two images from their Projected Digital Image entries and two images from their Print entries to enter in the Image of the Year competition.
-These must have been entered in a WADCC competition during the season and be unaltered in any way from that entry.)
+The Image of the Year (IOY) competition is the final competition to decide the individual Print and Projected Digital Image (PDI) of the year.
+All members will be allowed to choose two images from their PDI entries and two images from their Print entries to enter in the IOY competition.
+These must have been entered in a WDCC competition during the season and be unaltered in any way from that entry.

 7. OPEN COMPETITIONS

-The Open events are the mainstay of the WADCC competition calendar.
 They are judged by impartial judges, typically members of other clubs.
-(Note: All judges names proposed by the appropriate Competition Secretary are to be submitted for approval at a Committee meeting before they are invited to judge).
+(Note: All judges names proposed by the appropriate Competition Secretary are to be submitted for approval at a Committee Meeting before they are invited to judge).

 7.1 There will be three OPEN competitions each season.
 The competitions will consist of a print category and a Projected Digital Image (PDI) category.